 3. What if you cannot wait for your name to be pulled off the "Waiting List" and you need immediate funding now.
 For every disabled adult (18 years or older) who is in "Crisis," they are entitled to immediate funding under a Federal Court Order, even if they were not pulled from the Waiting List.
 There are 5 categories of Crisis Criteria for a disabled adult (18 years or older).
 If your child satisfies 1 of the 5 categories, then he or she is entitled to immediate funding.
+The State of Illinois provides new Crisis Funding for approximately 500 individuals every year.
 The failure to fund a person in "Crisis" is a violation of a Federal Court Order.
 If your child is denied funding, then you should contact Attorney Robert H. Farley, Jr.